 The passing of a loved one can take a serious emotional toll on an entire family.
-Less expected are the economic and legal consequences of the death of a relative–and how to deal with them.
-Inheritors can find themselves the owners of a whole new property overnight with no idea what to do about it, or what to expect.
+Less expected are the economic and legal consequences and how to deal with them.
+Inheritors can find themselves the owners of new property overnight with no idea what to do about it, or what to expect.
 Should you keep it?
 Rent it?
 Sell it?
-Here at Showcase, we’ve put together a list of some of the most crucial things you need to know about dealing with an inherited property, especially if you choose to sell.
-And remember: we’re here for you whenever you need us.
-Never hesitate to contact us with any of your real estate questions or quandaries.
+We’ve assembled a list of some of the most crucial things you need to know about dealing with an inherited property, especially if you choose to sell.

 Clearing and Staging the Home

 One of the first and most emotional practical steps of selling an inherited home is clearing out the previous owners’ possessions.
 A loved one’s will may detail which cherished heirlooms go to each family member, or may leave it up to the family to decide among themselves what is most important.
 Once the specified or most important items have been divvied up, you can opt to hold an estate sale in order to clear the rest of the house.
 An estate sale is much more involved than a garage or yard sale, and many people choose to utilize a professional estate sale agent in order to make sure things run smoothly.
 During an estate sale, all possessions in the home are clearly organized and tagged, and the public is invited into the home.
 The prices for items can be fixed, or you can allow haggling and bidding.
 Some even choose to conduct the sale auction-style.